 I’ve always been a fan of commenting code.
 To me, it’s a no brainer, the sensible thing to do, and a fundamental part of building software that’s easy to understand and maintain.
 Not everyone agrees though.
-Some argue that comments are unessesary and simply shine a light on code that isn’t as expressive as it should be.
+Some argue that comments are unnecessary and simply shine a light on code that isn’t as expressive as it should be.
 In this post I’ll try to counter those arguments and tell you why I think quality comments are an important part of building software that easier to understand and maintain.

 Helping Others Understand Your Code